-Our water system serves approximately 4,676 people (based on 2000 census figures) through 1,201 service connections.
-The total water produced in 2006 was 231 million gallons; another 2 million gallons was purchased from the Town of Greenburgh during periods when the Catskill Aqueduct was shut down for maintenance by the City of New York.
+Our water system serves approximately 4,676 people (based on 2000 census figures) through 1197 service connections.
+The total water produced in 2007 was 225 million gallons; another 1.3 million gallons was purchased from the Town of Greenburgh during periods when the Catskill Aqueduct was shut down for maintenance by the City of New York.
 Greenburgh also purchases water from the City of New York, through a separate aqueduct.

-The daily average of water treated and pumped into the distribution system was 638,000 gallons.
-The amount of water delivered to customers for the year was 179 million gallons.
-When subtracted from the amount of water produced, this leaves an un-metered total of 54 million gallons or 23% of the total amount produced.
+The daily average of water treated and pumped into the distribution system was 615,000 gallons.
+The amount of water delivered to customers for the year was 180 million gallons.
+When subtracted from the amount of water produced, this leaves an un-metered total of 46 million gallons or 20% of the total amount produced.
 This water was used to flush mains to improve water quality, test fire hydrants, fight fires and lost through leakage.
-In 2006, water customers were charged \$5.00 per 1,000 gallons of water (as of 9/1/04); commercial users were charged a stepped rate as follows:
+In 2007, water customers were charged \$6.25 per 1,000 gallons of water; commercial users were charged a stepped rate as follows: